 - SEO can help reduce dependency on paid channels: As digital adoption grew during the pandemic, so did competition for attention on paid advertising channels.
 Alongside the increased cost and competition for online ads, new privacy restrictions on digital advertising channels have led to reduced options for audience targeting.
 In response to these new challenges in paid channels, marketers may want to reexamine their opportunities for more organic growth.

-- The top result in Google’s organic search results has an average CTR of 31.7%, according to Backlinko research — compare this to the average of 3.17% CTR for paid search ads on Google, according to WordStream data.
+- The top result in Google’s organic search results has an average CTR of 27.6%, according to Backlinko research — compare this to the much lower average of 3.17% CTR for paid search ads on Google, according to WordStream data.
+If you want to ensure a steady flow of website traffic, it pays to have a site that’s optimized for organic search.

 - Pages ranking in positions 1-7 in Google’s organic search results all outperform the average CTR on paid search ads, according to the Backlinko data — and, on average, moving up one spot in the SERPs will increase CTR by 30.8%.